 The cost of a policy is based upon the limit of liability sought to be purchased along with the risk perceived by the insurance underwriter.
 There is generally no set formula nor “standard” premium.
 It's risk controls for the most part.

 For those thinking about purchasing coverage, some wise advice is to have a methodology that ensures your business and network are prepared and remains prepared to deal with any cyber eventuality.
-That would include network preparedness (e.g. update to date firewalls and intrusion detection solutions), a fully trained and operational “patching” policy (to address matters that are identified by US CERT and others during Patch Tuesday), employee training and preparedness along with having the basic policies in place like an incident response plan, business continuity plan, and a crisis communications plan.
+That would include network preparedness (e.g. update to date firewalls and intrusion detection solutions), a fully trained and operational “patching” policy (to address matters that are identified by US CERT and others during Patch Tuesday), free cybersecurity awareness training for employees and preparedness along with having the basic policies in place like an incident response plan, business continuity plan, and a crisis communications plan.
 A functional and well thought out business continuity plan (with a “back up” policy supporting it) and a well thought out cyber supply chain risk identification and management policy are two big areas today of examination given the ransomware plague in the US.
 Having a recent vulnerability assessment would be most appreciated by the carrier involved.
 If you are in a regulated business (like a registered SEC investment advisor), a description of your regulated entity compliance methodology would also be helpful materials for you to have available.

 As the old expression goes, “How do you get to Carnegie Hall?
 Practice, Practice, Practice.”
-The same things generally hold true in the cyber security world and the cyber security insurance world too.
+The same things generally hold true in the cyber security awareness world and the cyber security insurance world too.
 The more preparation you do before the underwriting process, the more it will show that you have cyber risk “under control.”

 We hope this answers a lot of questions that you might have thought of during the webinar.
 If there are any questions, please feel free to reach out to any of the panelists, or to me at firstname.lastname@example.org